szymonderleta/andromeda/system/database/README.md

 ## About

-The MariaDB database is used for storing and processing data.
+The MariaDB database is used for storing and managing data.
-Installation on Debian 12 is performed using administrator privileges with the following commands:
+To install it on Debian 12, use the following commands with administrator privileges:

 ```Bash
 sudo apt update && sudo apt upgrade